anishrana2001/Openshift/DO288/V.4.18/05:03-Templates.md

 ## 🧪 How to Prepare the Lab?

 Run these commands on the workstation as the `student` user.
-They download the practice repository, initialize it as a Git repository, and push it to the lab Git server.
+They download the required template files, initialize them as a Git repository, and push the templates to the lab GitLab repository.

 > [!NOTE]
 > Use these preparation commands on a fresh lab environment.
 Do not change the